 - Weight stripped off the bar from set to set.
 For instance stripping 10% of the weight each set, starting with 200 pounds for 8 repetitions, then 180 pounds for 10 repetitions, and then 160 pounds for 12 repetitions.
 Or, for a wider variety of rep ranges, strip 15% off the bar, doing 8, 12, and 15 reps.

 - Only 2–4 hard sets per lift, such as the 3-set example described above.
 This is a minimalist approach to training, and it can be quite effective when done cleverly.

 - 2–5 minutes of rest between sets to allow our muscles to recover properly between sets.
-This is what differentiates Reverse Pyramid Training from drop sets.
-Another way to use rest times is to simply wait until your breathing has returned to normal between sets.
+This is what differentiates Reverse Pyramid Training from doing drop sets.
+Another way to use rest times is to wait until your breathing has returned to normal between sets.

 When most people talk about Reverse Pyramid Training, they’re talking about a minimalist, high-effort, full-body training program built around the big compound lifts and designed for maximal efficiency.

 Is Reverse Pyramid Training Good for Building Muscle?